What is transportation management?

 Effective transportation management keeps a company’s whole supply chain running smoothly.
 With successful transportation execution, inventory can be kept lean and can be moved in and out of a warehouse quickly and efficiently.
 This improves warehouse efficiency, reduces overall lead time and saves money on storage.
 Supply chain disruptions can be costly while hurting customer satisfaction and loyalty.
 Creating effective inventory flow through transportation avoids damage caused by the disruption.

 Consumers are more and more aware of what it is they’re buying and what ideals a company subscribes to.
 Also, transportation is an emission-heavy industry.
 Customers want to buy from companies who take social responsibility seriously and work hard to reduce their carbon footprint and minimize their energy consumption.
-Having inefficient transportation processes increases these environmentally-hazardous processes and can make a product unappealing to a customer due to the harm that comes with it.
+Having inefficient transportation processes increases these environmentally-hazardous processes.
+Also, it can make a product unappealing to a customer due to the harm that comes with it.

 Preferred Shipper Status

 The ATA estimates the transportation industry is currently short 48,000 truck drivers.
 This shortage is expected to grow to 239,000 by 2022.
 A truck capacity crunch is due to the significant lack of drivers.
 Since there is much less trailer space to go around, shippers must compete to secure capacity.
 A company that has optimized transportation processes, such as short dwell-times and long tender lead times, will be a preferred shipper and have an easier time finding capacity because carriers will want to work with someone who boosts their efficiency.
-Having access to reliable capacity in the coming years can save a company significantly on overall logistics costs and can continue to provide a high level of service for customers.
+Having access to reliable capacity in the coming years can save logistics costs.
+Additionally, it can continue to provide a high level of service for customers.